danesv/taskrambler/README.md

 The server will listen on port 11212 for HTTP requests and on port 11213 for SSL requerst.

+Currently SSL request are broken and disabled completely.

 You can use telnet or simply start a browser and connect on localhost:11212.

 This should show up a very simplistic page.